InternetOfUs/profile-manager/README.md

 ## Introduction

-The profile manager component is the one responsible for storing and maintaining the WeNet user profiles.
-The profile is formed by a set of attributes that are filled in by the other components of the platform.
+The profile manager component is the one responsible for storing and maintaining the WeNet user profiles and its historic.
+An user profile is a set of attributes that define the state of the user.
+Some of these attributes are filled in by the user, such as name, email, telephone,..., or by  other components of the platform, such as social relationships, routines,....
+Every time a profile is modified a copy of the previous profile values is stored in the historic.
+This allows to know, to the rest of components, how the state of the user evolves in the time.

+Another responsibility of the profile manager is to evaluate the trust of one user over another when it is doing some action.
+The trust is dynamic and will be updated every time they collaborate to achieve a task.
+When a user has received help it can rate the performance of the user that has helped it.
+For this it has to post a performance rating event to the profile manager.
+These events are used by the profile manager when it has to provide the trust that has an user that another does a certain action.

 ## Setup and configuration